 Abstract

 Lassa fever, caused by Lassa mammarenavirus (LASV), is a zoonotic infectious disease endemic in several West African countries.
-Human infection is caused by spillover from rodent host species, the primary reservoir is proposed to be Mastomys natalensis, a commensal rodent species.
-In addition to the primary reservoir a further 11 rodent species have been found to be acutely infected or have evidence of prior infection.
-The contribution of these other species to viral transmission among rodent communities is not understood.
-Here, we use a rodent ecology study conducted in a Lassa fever endemic region to investigate prevalence of antibodies against LASV among rodent communities in different land use types.
-We reconstruct rodent contact networks in these settings from the detection of 601 rodent individuals from 37,982 trap-nights.
-We report a seroprevalence of 3.3% among these rodent communities with antibodies detected in 6 rodent species.
+Human infection is caused by spillover from rodent host species, the primary reservoir being Mastomys natalensis, a commensal rodent species.
+In addition to the primary reservoir a further 11 rodent species have been found to be acutely infected or to have evidence of prior infection with the virus.
+The contribution of these other species to LASV transmission among rodent communities is not understood.
+Here, we investigate the prevalence of antibodies against LASV among rodent communities and their contact networks in different land use types in a trapping study in a Lassa endemic area, Eastern Province, Sierra Leone from the detection of 601 rodent individuals from 37,982 trap-nights.
+We report a LASV seroprevalence of 3.3% among these rodent communities with antibodies detected within 6 rodent species.
 We found that rodent communities were more connected within agricultural land use settings than within villages or forest sampling sites.
-This, combined with our finding of increased odds of intraspecific contact among Mastomys natalensis within agricultural compared to village landuse suggests that LASV transmission may occur at greater rates within the more species rich agricultural settings than within villages.
-Our findings suggest that to better understand transmission dynamics of LASV within endemic settings sampling of the entire rodent community is required.
-Expanding rodent trapping to both village and agricultural landuse settings may elucidate the rodent species that are important for the maintenance of viral populations and the risk of zoonotic spillover into human populations.
+We also found an increased odds of intraspecific contact among Mastomys natalensis within agricultural areas compared to villages.
+Our results suggest that LASV transmission may occur at greater rates within the more species rich agricultural settings than within villages.
+We suggest that to better understand transmission dynamics of LASV within endemic settings, sampling of the entire rodent community is required.
+Expanding rodent trapping to both village and agricultural areas may elucidate which rodent species that are important for the maintenance of viral populations and the risk of zoonotic spillover into human populations.

 Introduction